 Coffee: Add 1 tbsp. instant coffee

-- Blend your flavor mixture of choice in a blender and then slowly add it to the Aquafaba.
+- Blend your flavor mixture of choice with the vegan milk in a blender and then slowly add it to the Aquafaba.
 Turn the mixer to the lowest setting and beat just long enough to incorporate the mixture.
 (You can also simply fold the milk in with a spatula.
 Just don’t overbeat once the milk mixture has been added or it will collapse the aquafaba)!

 - Then simply pour your ice cream mixture into a dish (large enough to hold 6 cups of ice cream) and immediately freeze for at least 4 hours.